keithagroves/agent-to-service/README.md

-Deprecated
+# Deprecated
 This repository has been deprecated.
-Please refer to the new repository at: https://github.com/EnactProtocol/specification
+This was my initial stab at creating **Enact** which I started in Nov 2024.
+Please refer to the new repository at: [ENACT SPEC](https://github.com/EnactProtocol/specification)

 # Agent-to-Service Protocol (A2S)